cjohansson/emacs-phps-mode/README.md

 * Flycheck support with `(phps-mode-flycheck-setup)`
 * Lexer based on official PHP 8.0 re2c lexer
 * Syntax coloring based on lexer tokens, makes it easier to spot invalid code
-* PSR-1, PSR-2 and PSR-12 indentation based on lexer tokens
+* PSR-1, PSR-2 and PSR-12 indentation
 * PSR-1, PSR-2 and PSR-12 supported white-space
+* Support for indentation of HTML and XML
 * Integration with `(electric-pair)`
 * Incremental lexer and syntax coloring after buffer changes
-* Incremental indentation and imenu generation after buffer changes
+* Incremental parser, imenu and bookkeeping generation after buffer changes
 * Supports `(comment-region)` and `(uncomment-region)`
 * Support indentation for inline-html areas
 * Imenu support